Pixelbite-CSS/pixelbite-css/README.md

 ### Pixelbite CSS
 #### What is Pixelbite CSS?
 - **Pixelbite CSS** is publicly free CSS and JS framework, working with **npm** package system or url-related reference in your html files
-- This Framework helps site being build more faster, responsive and customizable
+- This Framework helps site being build faster, responsive and customizable
-- **Version:** 1.1.0 (build 06.10.22)
+- **Version:** 1.3.0 (build 18.03.22)